On this page

 Online poker has not been specifically legalized by the State Legislature, thus, it constitutes a Class II Misdemeanor.
 Searching for information related to any attempt to legalize Online Poker resulted in nothing of use, thus, I do not believe that any bills to do such have so much as been introduced in the State.

-Texas law is pretty clear that it is illegal to participate in any game, other than those sanctioned by the State, in which all or part of the outcome is reliant upon chance.
+Texas law is pretty clear that it is illegal to participate in any game, other than those approved by the State, in which all or part of the outcome is reliant upon chance.

 Interestingly enough, a U.S. Representative from Texas has introduced and then re-introduced a bill that would legalize Online Poker at the Federal level, but no meaningful action has ever been taken in that regard.
 With respect to the State, they have indicated that they would be open to legalizing Online Poker within the State provided it were first legalized nationally.